 Sherry Riva | Founder and Executive Director

-Sherry is the Founder and Executive Director of Compass Working Capital (“Compass”), a nonprofit financial services organization with a mission to empower families with low incomes to build assets and financial capabilities as a pathway out of poverty.
+Sherry is the Founder and Executive Director of Compass Working Capital (“Compass”), a nonprofit financial services organization with a mission to support families with low incomes to build assets and financial capabilities as a pathway to greater economic opportunity, and out of poverty.
 Compass’s broader vision is to promote economic mobility and financial security for families with low incomes by influencing field-related practice and policy.

 Under Sherry's leadership, Compass has launched and expanded an innovative asset-building model for the Family Self Sufficiency (FSS) program, an employment and savings program for recipients of federal housing assistance.
 The first public-private model of its kind in the country, the Compass FSS model has attracted local and national attention as a scalable, housing-based model to promote financial security for families with low incomes.
 In 2016, under Sherry’s leadership, Compass launched a National FSS Network to expand the scope and impact of the FSS program on a national scale.

 Sherry founded Compass after more than a decade working with various direct service organizations that served women and families with low-incomes, including several years running a transitional shelter for women in Seattle, WA.
 During this time, Sherry observed first-hand the cycle of poverty that traps many families.
 It was through this work that Sherry was inspired to focus on asset-building as a means for families to move up and out of poverty.